 Clean fraud occurs when a purchase is made with a stolen credit card.
 This type of fraud has definitely graduated to the adult table because it takes some actual skill to pull it off.
-Basically, clean fraud is the ultimate doppelgänger because it looks like a legitimate transaction with good shipping, billing, and IP addresses as well as complete and verified card data.
+To perpetuate clean fraud, a cyber-criminal uses a stolen card, as well as information about the cardholder.
+So basically, clean fraud is the ultimate doppelgänger because it looks like a legitimate transaction with good shipping, billing, and IP addresses as well as complete and verified card data.

 Here’s how clean fraud works:

-The best fraud detection software is definitely more on the pricey side, but since fraudsters are the most active around the holidays, you should take advantage of the free trial plans these companies offer.
+Fraud prevention software can be on a pricey side, but since fraudsters are the most active around the holiday season, you should take advantage of the free trial plans these companies offer.
 We recommend checking out Sift Science, Kount, Signifyd.

 You should also check more suspicious transactions manually.
 It takes a bit of extra time, but it can save you a lot of money and sleepless nights.
-Keep reading to learn how to identify fraudulent activity on your store.
+To learn how to identify fraudulent activity on your store, keep reading!

 Ecommerce transactions can contain some hints to help you recognize them as possibly fraudulent.
 Listed below are 11 signs of a potentially fraudulent transaction.

-If just a couple of these are present, it might not be anything to worry about, if a single transaction contains several, it’s time to roll up your sleeves and start digging.
+If just a couple of these are present in your transactions, it might not be anything to worry about.
+But if a single transaction contains several, it’s time to roll up your sleeves and start digging!

 The sad truth is, no system is 100% fraud-proof and your online store is no exception.
 However, there are several things you can do to make personal and financial information on your website more secure.

 Ecommerce fraud numbers have grown rapidly over the last couple of years.
-And with the fast-approaching holiday season having the highest peak in fraud, you have to equip yourself with the right tools to keep your online store safe.
+And with the holiday (and peak fraud) season fast approaching, you have to equip yourself with the tools to keep your online store safe.

 Make sure your software is using fraud protection filters that will alert you about anything out of the ordinary.
-Also, don’t forget to remind your team to keep an eye out on unusual orders.
+Also, don’t forget to remind your team to keep an eye out for any unusual orders.